-Congratulations, you finished or almost finished your Au Pair year, what comes next?
+Congratulations, you finished or almost finished your Au Pair year.
+What comes next?
 You loved it and here in Germany and would like to extend your stay.
 Let’s see which option do you have.

-- German language course
+- Attentance of German language course

-- Social Year (FSJ, BFD)
+- Particiaption in Social Year (FSJ, BFD)

-- Apprenticeship (Ausbildung)
+- Particiaption in Apprenticeship (Ausbildung)

-- Au Pair in another country
+- Particiaption in Au Pair program in another country

-You can stay and work as Au Pair up to 24 months by coming to Germany on a Working Holiday Visa and after 12 months applying for an Au Pair visa.
+You can stay and work as Au Pair in Germany for up to 24 months by coming to Germany on a Working Holiday Visa and after 12 months applying for an Au Pair visa within the country.

 German language course

 A German language course visa is the type of educational visa issued for foreigners willing to complete an intensive language course (minimum of 18 hours per week) lasting 3 to 12 months.

-With a German language course visa you can:
+With a German language course visa, you can:

-- partake in an intensive German language course
+- take an intensive German language course

-With a German language course visa you can’t:
+With a German language course visa, you can’t:

 - convert it into a student or student applicant visa